F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

 In the even that a template in the stack failed, click on the name of a failed stack and then click `Events`.
 Check the `Status Reason` column for the failed event for details about the cause.

-**When creating a Github issue for a template, please include as much information as possible from the failed Cloudformation stack events.**
+**When creating a GitHub issue for a template, please include as much information as possible from the failed CloudFormation stack events.**

 Common deployment failure causes include:
 - Required fields were left empty or contained incorrect values (input type mismatch, prohibited characters, etc.) causing template validation failure